plantbreeding/BrAPI-Manuscript2/manuscript.md

 #### Field Book

 <!-- Peter S: Stub paragraph to stimulate the writing process.
 Please edit, rewrite, or delete as needed. -->
 Phenotypic data collection is an essential part of the breeding process.
 Historically, gathering data in the field was done with pen and paper, or perhaps some version of a digital spreadsheet.
 The abundance and prevalence of smart phones has allowed the Field Book mobile app to enhance data collection.
-Field Book can create well formed digital observation records from the moment they are taken.
+Field Book can create well-formed digital observation records from the moment they are taken.
 This can improve the efficiency of data collection and reduce human error.

+In 2018, BrAPI was introduced into Field Book; specifically, the Core and Phenotyping modules.
 BrAPI was able to take things a step further by automating the flow of data from the Field Book mobile app to a central database server.
+This workflow allows data collection and storage to be expedited, removing the need of the user to transfer export files manually.
+Since Field Book’s adoption of BrAPI, many community servers have been integrated to simplify data storage.
 In this work flow, data is collected and stored completely digitally with little-to-no human involvement.

 #### ClimMob